G4lile0/tinyGS/README.md

 The Fossa team has announced that **two new satellites will be launched on March 2020 and those will be 100% compatible** with all the boards including sx127x, so at this moment the priority is keep improving the project, try to receive communications form FossaSat-1 with high gain antenas and be prepared for the next launch on March when all bords will be compatible.

-We are using Telegram as the mean of communication for the project, there are also two channels where you can suscribe and be updated automátically whenever a new packet is received by the network from the Satellite.
+We are using Telegram as the main method of communication for the project community.
+As well as the main channel, there are two other channels where you can subscribe and receive updates whenever a new packet is received by the network from the Satellite.
 * **Main community chat:** https://t.me/joinchat/DmYSElZahiJGwHX6jCzB3Q
 * **Data channel (station status and received packets):** https://t.me/FOSSASAT_DATA
 * **Test channel (simulator packets received by test groundstations):** https://t.me/FOSSASAT_TEST